sjain-stanford/wrkstn-setup/README.md

 [Tensorflow Build from Source](https://www.tensorflow.org/versions/master/install/install_sources) [Bazel Compile from Source](https://docs.bazel.build/versions/master/install-compile-source.html)

 Tensorflow provides compiled pre-built binaries for only a limited systems, Ubuntu being the only Linux variant supported.
 Nonetheless, some RHEL users have reported successfully installing from TF / TF-GPU binaries using Anaconda (`conda install tensorflow`).
-Even if we successfully installed using the pre-built binaries (using say virtualenv method), it would restrict us to using older CUDA versions (CUDA toolkit v8.0, cuDNN v6.0).
-In order to use the latest CUDA versions we installed earlier (CUDA toolkit v9.0, cuDNN v7.0), the only way is to build from source.
+I confirmed this by successfully installing Tensorflow from the pre-built linux binaries using the virtualenv method, but it requires older CUDA versions (CUDA toolkit v8.0, cuDNN v6.0) to run.
+In order to use the latest CUDA versions we installed earlier (CUDA toolkit v9.0, cuDNN v7.0), the only way out is to build Tensorflow from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].

-### Prepare environment.
+### Prepare environment:
 1. Install Python3 packages (TF requires python3-numpy, python3-pip, python3-wheel, python3-dev).
 Download Anaconda 5.0.1 Linux installer for Python 3.6 version from [here](https://www.anaconda.com/download/#linux) and install.
 Once done, add installation directory to PATH variable.
 Check versions of installed packages.
 ```
 $ sudo bash ./Anaconda3-5.0.1-Linux-x86_64.sh